-A meningioma is a type of brain or spinal cord cancer located in the meninges.
+A meningioma is a type of brain or spinal cord tumor located in the meninges.
 The meninges are three membrane layers that surround the brain and spinal cord.
 The layers are called dura mater, arachnoid mater, and pia mater.

 The cells that line the dura mater are called meningeal cells.
 When these cells mutate, their genetic code changes, and this can affect how the cells function.
-As a result, they can transform into cancer cells.
+As a result, they can transform into tumor cells.

-Some types of meningioma grow slowly and do not spread while others spread quickly and are more dangerous.
+Some types of meningioma grow slowly and do not spread, while others spread quickly and are more dangerous.